USPS Ship's Wheel Logo

 Answer: Membership is by application and may be submitted by contacting any of the club officers.

-President: Carlton E Lee, Jr W2PTZ
+Vice President: Carlton E Lee, Jr W2PTZ

 Back to the Questions

 Answer: The preferred method is to use the online form.
 This form may be accessed at: www.usps.org/national/Ham/hamform.html.
-It is linked to from both the public and member only Amateur Radio Net websites and at the bottom of this page as well.
+It is linked to from both the public and member only Amateur Radio websites and at the bottom of this page as well.
 As an alternative, the form can be printed, filled in by hand, and mailed to the database manager listed on the form.

 The form provides three options for registration, add, change, or delete.
 Please select the correct option before submittal.
 If any of the Amateur personal information changes, such as a change of address, please use the form to submit the change to the directory.